-Tips and tricks on taking care of your cannabis plants
+Tips and tricks on how to get rid of spider mites on your cannabis plants

-Spider mites, belonging to the Acari family Tetranychidae, are famous from feeding to thousands of plant species.
-They usually can be found living on the underside of leaves where they produce silk webs and causes damage by puncturing plant cells that they feed on.
-They have sharp little mouths that pierce the plant cells and the suck out all the nutrients, which for our human eyes are interpreted by visible yellow, orange or white speckles.
+Spider mites, belonging to the Acari family Tetranychidae, are famous for feeding on thousands of plant species.
+They usually can be found living on the underside of leaves where they produce silk webs and cause damage by puncturing plant cells that they feed on.
+They have sharp little mouths that pierce the plant cells and suck out all the nutrients, which for our human eyes are interpreted by visible yellow, orange, or white speckles.

-Spider mites are common cannabis pests and more prone to grow when you use soil.
-Though they are less to grow when using hydroponics, it still can happen.
+Spider mites on weed is a common issue why it is prone to this when growing directly on soil.
+Though they are less to attack when using hydroponics, it still can happen.
 A major difficult thing that cannabis growers have to deal with is detection.
 Because they are so small, the infestation has been boosted before growers get an idea.
 Some uneducated growers see the tell-tale white spots but think that they just equate to nutritional deficiencies, not realizing it is a disaster waiting to happen.

 Why You Should Stay Away from Spider Mites